Information of St Mary's Belchamp Walter from the 1960's

 St. Mary 1965

-The Church guide that existed in the 1960's was penned by Samuel Phillip R, the Grandfather of the present
+The Church guide that existed in the 1960's was penned by Samuel Phillip Raymond, the Grandfather of the present owner of the Belchamp Hall.

 The "new" Church Guide - c.
-2014/2015 was based on this guide.
+2014/2015 was based on the "original" guide.

-A scanned PDF: Belchamp Walter Church Guide.
+This a scanned PDF of the "new" guide: Belchamp Walter Church Guide.

 "